iron-software/IronXL-Examples/how-to/read-create-excel-net-maui/README.md

     </div>
 </div>

-Opening the Excel file as instructed in the popup will display a document as depicted in the following screenshot.
+Following the instructions from the popup to open the Excel file will display the document as depicted in the screenshot below.

 <div class="content-img-align-center">
     <div class="center-image-wrapper">